-Editor’s note: To help you decide which payment model is safer for your outsourcing initiative, Nikolay overviews two popular outsourcing payment models in this article.
+Editor’s note: To help you decide which payment model is safer for your outsourcing initiative, Nick overviews two popular outsourcing payment models in this article.
 And when you’re ready to look for a vendor to take up your project, feel free to check our outsourced development offer.

 In software development outsourcing, the choice between payment models – fixed price and time and material (T&M) – is not only about economic benefits and risks.
 It largely shapes the nature of your cooperation with a vendor and the project’s flow.